Starting with Version 6, the IBus

 was available in message handlers using Dependency Injection wasn't obvious, especially when trying to send or publish messages from inside message handlers.
 Rather than using dependency injection, an IMessageHandlerContext

 parameter is now available in all the message handlers.
 This parameter exposes all of the appropriate actions to the message handler.
-Methods that aren't applicable will not be available making the API simpler.
+Methods that aren't applicable are available making the API simpler.

 All of the previous Bus